shahabqamar/seinfeld/README.md

 ![Its not a lie!](https://media.giphy.com/media/j0a8Kr0uDKQec/giphy.gif)

 Do you ever wish your life was like an episode of Seinfeld?
 Where you'd walk into a room to the bass lines of Seinfeld intro theme and a laugh track to go along with your weird sense of humour?
-Me neither.
+Me neither 😵.
 Which is why I built the Seinfeld simulator.

 ## How does it work?